 Contact : Maria DIAS ALVES – maria.dias-alves@cnrs.fr

-A SARTORIUS MCE3,6P-2S00-M microbalance is specifically dedicated to weigh filters using a special weighing pan.
-47mm and 25mm teflon filters are weighed before and after aerosols collection.
+A SARTORIUS MCE3,6P-2S00-M microbalance is specifically dedicated to filter weighing using a specialized weighing pan.
+47 mm and 25 mm Teflon filters are weighed before and after aerosol collection.

 Balance specifications :